Offshore Renewable Energy (Industrial Doctorate Centre) EngD

 Find out more about our language requirements:

-If you are not eligible for EPSRC/NERC funding then you are welcome to apply but you must demonstrate that you have a potential source of funding to cover your fees and living costs.
+If you are an EU or overseas applicant, you are welcome to apply but you must demonstrate that you have a potential source of funding to cover your fees and living costs.

 Search for scholarships and funding opportunities: